0:00 / 0:00

 • Higher insurance rates.

 For most drivers, when faced with these potential consequences, fighting the charges is the obvious choice.
 But you don’t have to make this decision on your own.
-Frank Genesee, an experienced impaired driving lawyer in Hamilton can help you to understand your legal rights and successfully defend the charges against you.
+Nick Cake, an experienced impaired driving lawyer in Chatham-Kent can help you to understand your legal rights and successfully defend the charges against you.

 The penalties for an impaired driving conviction are severe